 We believe that parents and carers are a child's first educator and therefore work very closely to ensure they are involved in what we do with their child at school.
 We want parents to feel they can speak to us about their child at any time and feel comfortable in our setting.
 We offer induction days in the summer term before the children start school when the children and parents both get to meet the class teacher and other adults that will be working within the class.
-In both the autumn and spring terms the school holds parent teacher consultation meetings and in the summer term an end-of-year report is sent home to all parents.
+Home visits and visits to pre-schools are also arranged.
+In the autumn, spring and summer terms the school holds parent teacher consultation meetings and in the summer term an end-of-year report is sent home to all parents.

-Throughout the school year we offer several other opportunities for parents to be involved in their child's learning including a phonics workshop, transformation evening and stay and play sessions.
+Throughout the school year we offer several other opportunities for parents to be involved in their child's learning including a phonics workshop, transformation evening and stay and learn sessions.